rmartin1985/plan-my-day/README.md

 ## Acknowledgements

-* Used Bluma for styling purposes (https://bulma.io/)
+* Used Bulma for styling purposes (https://bulma.io/)
 * Used Opentripmap for the museum, moonument, and restaurant data (https://opentripmap.io/docs)
 * Used Ticketmaster API for the concerts and sporting events data (https://developer.ticketmaster.com/)
 * Used Moment.js to help with some date formating (https://momentjs.com/)